Tiny-Earth/DemoSite/site/src/summative.md

 You already have the framework!
 Recall that when we leverage backward design, we:

-- Identify desired results about enduring understanding (learning objectives).
+- Identify desired results about what students should know, understand, and be able to do (learning objectives).
-- Articulate what evidence would indicate progress toward and achievement of understanding.
+- Articulate what evidence would indicate progress toward and achievement of those results.
-- Plan learning experiences to guide students toward understanding.
+- Plan learning experiences to guide and scaffold students toward that progress and achievement.

-These pieces of evidence guide the creation of summative assessments, which will both reinforce key concepts and serve as checkpoints throughout the learning process in your STEM course.
+These elements of backward design help guide your creation of summative assessments, which will reinforce key course concepts and serve as checkpoints throughout your students' learning process.

 ## Summative Assessment in Practice